Giovanni's Diary > Subjects > Programming > Notes > Intro to Machine Learning >

 Types of learning

-Below are described the types of learning which will be discussed in this course:
+Below are described the types of learning which will be discussed in this book:

 Supervised Learning